A Reformulation of the Riemann Hypothesis: Simplifying the problem

-First off, let's make $\eta{(k)}=0$ and simplify the equation: \\ Let the integral minus the left-hand side be the function $h(k)$, so that solving $\eta{(k)}=0$ is equivalent to solving $h(k)=0$.
-We now need to make a transformation, with the intent of separating the real and imaginary parts.
-Let's set $k=r+\ii\,t$, expressed in polar form, and change the integral's variable using the relation $\log{(1-u)}=\pi\tan{v}$, chosen for convenience. \\ With that, taking into account the Jacobian of the transformation, our equation becomes: \\ Though this expression is very complicated, it can be simplified, as we do next.
-Since the parameters are real, we can separate the real and imaginary parts.
+since $\eta{(k)}=0$ if and only if $h(k)=0$.
+This gives the below equation, \\ Now, another transformation is needed, for the purpose of separating the real and imaginary parts.
+Let us set $k=r+\ii\,t$, expressed in polar form, and change the integration variable using the relation $\log{(1-u)}=\pi\tan{v}$, chosen for convenience.

+With that, taking into account the Jacobian of the transformation, the equation becomes, \\ Though this expression is very complicated, it can be simplified, as we do next.
+Since the parameters are real, the real and imaginary parts can be separated.